BensassiMohammed/GarageManager/replit.md

 - **Authentication**: JWT tokens with a 15-minute expiration and sliding renewal.
 Supports role-based access control (ADMIN, MANAGER, STAFF) with default admin credentials (`admin`/`123456`) requiring a password change on first login.
 - **Module Permissions**: Granular permissions for `dashboard`, `customers`, `inventory`, `operations`, `finance`, and `users`.
 - **Internationalization**: Implemented using ngx-translate v17.
 Translation files (`en.json`, `fr.json`, `ar.json`) are located in `frontend/src/assets/i18n/`.
 A `LanguageService` manages language selection, persistence, and RTL handling.
+- **Currency**: Configured to use Moroccan Dirham (MAD) as the default currency throughout the application.

 ### Feature Specifications
 - **Customers**: Manage companies (with ICE, city, address), clients (individual, linked to companies, with city and address), and vehicles (with owner, status, mileage, and color).